system-zero/system-zero/README.md

 So far, we've implemented:
   - a rather stable ala vim editor (tiny, independent and with interesting features)
   - a rather stable ala screen terminal window manager
-  - a shell at the prototyping level (nothing much here)
+  - a very early draft (at the prototyping level) shell utility
-  - a sudo like utility (needs audit to be considered safe)
+  - an early draft of a sudo like utility (audit review required)
   - a really really tiny [interpreter](data/docs/i.md)

 License: I  understand the UNLICENSE license  kind of thought.
 We  do not need